A fully regulated service across England & Wales

 How is Helping Hands rated by the CQC?

 Typically, our main service is inspected every two years.
-Following the CQC’s inspections of our live-in care services and our Warwickshire and Worcestershire domiciliary care service in May and June 2016, the final report was published in July 2016.
+Following the CQC’s inspections of our live-in care services in June 2018 the final report was published in August 2018.
 We are pleased to have achieved an overall rating of GOOD.

 Our branches are inspected on an individual basis and all achieve separate ratings from the CQC.
 Visit our branch pages to see each of their individual ratings.